 Check out the Sipadan Island website for details on how to plan a trip out there to experience its beauty for yourself.

 Sipadan Micro Dive – “Sipadan Micro Dive is situated in Pulau Mabul and features a shared lounge.
 Staff on site can arrange a shuttle service.
 At the guest house, rooms come with a desk.
 All rooms are fitted with a private bathroom.

-Review – “The staff were wonderful!
-Joe and his team were really friendly, we went diving with them for the first time and we go to see many creatures in their natural habitat including turtles and sea snakes.
+Review – “The staff were wonderful.
+Joe and his team were really friendly, we went diving with them for the first time and we went to see many creatures in their natural habitat including turtles and sea snakes.
 The view from the deck outside our room was amazing.” – Naomi, Malaysia

 15) Pulau Tiga